edbeato/coffee_sales/README.md

 ## Analyzing the Data

-There were three categories of the data that I wanted to highlight:
+There were three categories of the data that I wanted to highlight: (I did this by creating pivot tables to and compaing different variables)

 1.)
 Total sales over time